dawdawdo/spect/README.md

 # spect
-An R package, short for survival probability ensemble classification tool. spect provides a simple, transparent, flexible interface for generating survival predictive models using binary classifiers with the option of using stacked ensemble modeling.
+An R package, short for survival probability ensemble classification tool, providing a simple, transparent, flexible interface for generating survival predictive models using binary classifiers with the option of using stacked ensemble modeling.